 Tunes Integrated Capture.
-It can be set to HIGH and MEDIUM (default).
+It can be set to HIGH, MEDIUM (default), or LOW RES.
 It helps achieve better performance by grouping the parameters that affect performance.
 Once the performance profile is set up, this option automatically configures the relevant parameters, to achieve the desired throughput and latency.
+The LOW RES option has been added for memory or resource constrained deployment.